Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Empirical Evaluation

 As reviewed in Section~\ref{sec:rw} and summarized in Table \ref{tab:rw}, among all existing misinformation detection methods, only cross-domain misinformation detection methods with unlabeled target domain information can solve the EDM problem investigated in this paper.
 Therefore, we benchmarked our method against state-of-the-art methods in this category.
 Specifically, one benchmark is the MMD method, which minimizes covariate shift between source and target domain information, measured using the maximum mean discrepancy (MMD) metric \citep{huang2021dafd}.
 Another benchmark is the contrastive adaptation network for misinformation detection (CANMD) method, which assesses covariate shift using a variant of the MMD metric \citep{yue2022contrastive}.
 In addition, we also compared our method against the domain adversarial neural network (DANN) method; it minimizes covariate shift by learning domain-invariant features from source and target domain information \citep{li2021multi}.
 Moreover, general-purpose domain adaptation methods that were not originally designed for misinformation detection can also be adapted to solve our problem.
 As analyzed in Section~\ref{sec:rw:cross}, there are two categories of domain adaptation methods.
 One category explicitly measures and minimizes covariate shift while the other category implicitly minimizes covariate shift by learning domain-invariant features.
 Accordingly, we benchmarked against representative methods in each category.
 For the category that explicitly measures and minimizes covariate shift, we considered the multi-kernel MMD (MK-MMD) method \citep{long2015learning}, the joint adaptation network (JAN) method \citep{long2017deep}, and the discriminator-free adversarial learning network (DALN) method \citep{chen2022reusing} as our baselines.
 MK-MMD and JAN \citep{long2015learning,long2017deep} are commonly used domain adaption methods whereas DALN \citep{chen2022reusing} is a state-of-the-art method in this category.
 Representative methods in the other category include the maximum classifier discrepancy (MCD) method \citep{saito2018maximum} and the smooth domain adversarial training (SDAT) method \citep{rangwani2022closer}.
 MCD is widely used for domain adaptation and SDAT is a state-of-the-art implicit domain adaptation method.
 Table~\ref{tab:baseline} lists all methods compared in our evaluation.
+One category of existing methods -- cross-domain misinformation detection method with labeled target domain information, which is not applicable to the scenario of completely unlabeled target domain information, becomes applicable to the scenarios of partially labeled target domain information.
+Therefore, we included REAL-FND \citep{mosallanezhad2022domain}, a representative method in this category, as an additional benchmark in these scenarios.